Find out what to do if you suspect a vehicle has been abandoned.

 Report an abandoned vehicle

-If you suspect a vehicle has been abandoned, you can report it to us using the e-form or by calling customer services on 023 8028 5000.
+If you suspect a vehicle has been abandoned, you can report it to us online or by calling customer services on 023 8028 5000.

 Before you report a vehicle as abandoned please take the time to check with your neighbours that it does not belong to any visitors.
 We will not get involved in disputes over parking - if you know who the owner is then the vehicle is not abandoned.